WebKit/standards-positions/README.md

 Please [file an issue](https://github.com/WebKit/standards-positions/issues/new) if you'd like us to generate a position on some web-facing API.

+For previous positions see the [webkit-dev mailing list archives](https://lists.webkit.org/pipermail/webkit-dev/).

 ### Possible positions

 - `support` - WebKit sees this specification as conceptually good, and worth prototyping, getting feedback on its value, and iterating.